 Integrating Picking with 3D Views

 As mentioned before, in the 3D view the cursor of the operating system should be disabled.
-The rationale behind this is, that the cursor is composed into both the left and the right eye.
-Zero offset of objects in the images corresponds to objects far away (at infinity).
-This breaks immersion completely for most people.
+Since the default operating system cursor is duplicated into both framebuffers automatically it is not possible to adjust disparity.
+To better integrate the cursor into the 3D scene and not to break immersion a custom cursor is highly recommended..

 The easiest solution is to explicitly render a cursor at the correct depth manually.
 The most simple solution is to use a textured quad with a texture of a cursor.